Battlelogium/Battlelogium/README.md

 		-  `useSoftwareRender` should be true if you want WPF to render without hardware acceleration.
 This is useful if the Steam Overlay is causing problems in Battlelogium, as it will disable it in. **The Steam Overlay in Battlefield 3 will still work with this on**

+		-  `handleOrigin` should only be false if you have the "par fix" installed and so Origin does need to be running while playing Battlefield 3.
+See [BattlelogiumParManager](#BattlelogiumParManager)
 	-   Window Options

 	    -  `windowedMode` should be true if you want to run Battlelogium in a window instead of fullscreen.